GamesDoneQuick/agdq17-layouts/README.md

 This is a [NodeCG](http://github.com/nodecg/nodecg) 0.8 bundle.
 You will need to have NodeCG 0.8 installed to run it.

+TODO: Elaborate on race results component being broken in Chrome, but fine in obs-browser.

 ## Installation
 - Install to `nodecg/bundles/agdq17-layouts`.
 - Install `bower` if you have not already (`npm install -g bower`)